yuwensun7-art/singing-mri-articulation/README.md

-# Singing MRI Articulation
+# Singing MRI Articulation – Analysis Code and Derived Data

-This repository contains analysis code and derived data representations associated with a study on articulatory coordination in singing based on real-time MRI.
+This repository contains analysis code and derived data representations associated with a study on articulatory coordination and acoustic–articulatory mapping in singing based on real-time MRI.

 ## Repository structure